cguardia/ZODB-Documentation/book/transactions.rst

 raised while processing the transaction, it is retried up to the specified number of tries.

-The data manager is responsible for rasing the correct kind of exception here, which should be a subclass of transaction.interfaces.TransientError.
+The data manager is responsible for raising the correct kind of exception here, which should be a subclass of transaction.interfaces.TransientError.

 Avoid long running transactions